iotaap/tutorials/docs/iotaap-mqtt.md

 # IoTaaP - MQTT

-In the previous instructions you read about MQTT, CloudMQTT and Mosquitto.
-If you are not familiar with this, go and check our instructions about [setting up CloudMQTT instance and testing it](https://www.iotaap.io/instructions/cloudmqtt-setup/).
+In the previous instructions you read about MQTT.
+If you are not familiar with this, go and check our instructions about setting up IoTaaP MQTT instance and testing it.

 In this instructions you will learn how to connect to MQTT broker using IoTaaP and we will create a simple program that will publish accelerometer coordinates and listen for LED status commands.